Kismat Konnection: Plot

-This is a story about an architect, Raj Malhotra.
-While he was a top student in his school and college days, he did not have much luck in finding work, clients, or projects.
-Everything he does seems to go wrong.
-Raj Malhotra goes to a Romani named Haseena Bano Jaan.
-She advises him that his luck is not good and he needs a good luck charm or a person who can change his life.
-Afterward, Raj Malhotra meets Priya Saluja, who is ready to help the citizens of a community by trying to save the community centre.
-Although they do not get along at first, Raj Malhotra eventually realizes that Priya Saluja is his lucky charm.
-Priya Saluja ends up helping Raj Malhotra through sticky situations, and Raj Malhotra eventually figures out that she is, in fact, changing his life.
-Knowing this, Raj Malhotra lies to Priya Saluja by telling her that he will help her save the community center, but instead, he is trying to build a shopping mall there so he can finally be recognized as an architect.
-He also falls in love with Priya Saluja, and she too falls for him.
-However, when Priya Saluja finds out the truth about what Raj Malhotra is trying to do, she becomes sad.
-To make up for his lie, Raj Malhotra sells everything he has, not caring about his job.
-He proposes a plan to save the community center and ends up winning Priya's love and admiration.
+This is the story of Raj Malhotra, an architect.
+Despite being a top student at school and university, he struggled to find work, clients or projects.
+Everything he did seemed to go wrong.
+He went to see a Romani woman named Haseena Bano Jaan for advice.
+She told him that he either needed a good luck charm or to change his luck because he was unlucky.
+Subsequently, Raj met Priya Saluja, who was trying to save the community centre and help its citizens.
+Although they did not get along at first, Raj eventually realised that Priya was his lucky charm.
+She helped him out of tricky situations, changing his life for the better.
+However, Raj lied to Priya, telling her that he would help her save the community centre when actually he intended to build a shopping mall there to gain recognition as an architect.
+He also fell in love with her, and she fell for him too.
+When Priya found out the truth, however, she was upset.
+To make up for his lie, Raj sold all his possessions and quit his job.
+He proposed a plan to save the community centre, thereby winning back Priya's love and admiration.